CalPolyVEX/2024-2025/herbie_nn/multi_task/README.md

-Setting up environment for training neural network:
+This directory contains the training scripts for the neural network.

 ## Setup
 It is best to first setup a Python virtual environment before running PyTorch.
 A virtual environment will download all the Python